PaulRosset/paulrossethings/src/contents/2019/canal-a-year/A year at Canal+.md

 Because, Canal+ is now turned on the streaming service as Netflix does, but we have more things to deal with.
 We are covering Live event (Sport, Ceremony...), but also VOD content (Films, Tv show, Series...).

-Canal+ is also a content creator, every year around 4 to 5 tv series are created and distributed on the streaming platform (**myCanal**).
+Canal+ is also a content creator, every year around 4 to 5 tv series are created and distributed on the streaming platform (**myCANAL**).
 We are also aggregator of content, this means that we are hosting other streaming platfrom services, for example in France, we have a platform owned by Orange called OCS that possess the right to broadcast HBO content in France, so we made a partnership with them to be able to broadcast their services on our platform.

 More recently, we also made a parternship with Netflix and Disney+.